freedomofpress/securedrop-docs/docs/admin/installation/apply_sdw.rst

 Enable password copy and paste
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-If you use KeePassXC in the ``vault`` VM to manage login credentials, you can enable the user to copy passwords to the SecureDrop Application using inter-VM copy and paste.
+If you use KeePassXC in the ``vault`` VM to manage login credentials, you can enable the user to copy passwords to SecureDrop Inbox using inter-VM copy and paste.
 While this is relatively safe, we recommend reviewing the section :doc:`Managing Clipboard Access </admin/workstation_reference/managing_clipboard>` of this guide, which goes into further detail on the security considerations for inter-VM copy and paste.

-The password manager runs in the networkless ``vault`` VM, and the SecureDrop Application runs in the ``sd-app`` VM.
+The password manager runs in the networkless ``vault`` VM, and the SecureDrop Inbox application runs in the ``sd-app`` VM.
 To permit this one-directional clipboard use, issue the following command in ``dom0``:

 .. code-block:: sh